sjdv1982/seamless-tools/conda/README.md

 4. Do `conda activate seamless-build`.
 In case of `seamless-cli-bin`, go to /seamless/conda instead.

 5. Then launch `conda build -c conda-forge seamless-cli`.
-In case of `seamless-cli-bin`, do `conda build -c conda-forge -c rpbs seamless-cli-bin`.
+In case of `seamless-cli-bin` and `seamless-scripts`, do `conda build -c conda-forge -c rpbs ...`.
 Note the output file (.tar.bz2).
-If you forget it, run `conda build seamless-cli --output`
+If you forget it, run `conda build ... --output`

 *5a.
 Alternively, you can install and use `rattler-build`.
 It has a slightly different `meta.yaml` file called `recipe.yaml`.
 The command is as follows*: